jaybeeuu/jaybeeuu-dev/packages/posts/src/module-spotting.md

 };
 ```

-The square class is written straight onto the `module.exports` property and so becomes the only export which this module
+The square class is written straight onto `module.exports` and so becomes the only export which this module defines.
- defines.
 So when it is required it can be accessed directly:

 ```js
 // index.js